zionsg/simple-server/README.md

 # Simple Server

-Examples of simple HTTP servers in various programming languages.
+Examples of simple HTTP servers without use of third party libraries in various programming languages.